betagouv/signup-back/README.md

 Here are the files you need to update :
 - app/mailers/enrollment_mailer.rb (configure sender and api label for mails)
 - (optional) app/models/enrollment.rb (L51) (register post validation hook)

+You must also allow signup to use the new sender email on mailjet (ask Raphaël).